 |Displacement||55 ton (28 last)|

 The Bremen Cog is exhibited in the German Maritime Museum in Bremerhaven.
 The PEG conservation was finalised in 2000 when the wreck first became visible to visitors.
 Initially, the exhibit was designed as a free-standing object by the insertion of a steel corset into the wreck's interior structure with a suspension system.
-This exhibition concept however was dismissed a few years later, when deformations of the wreck's weakened timber structure became observable, which could not be compensated by the corset alone.
+This exhibition concept was dismissed a few years later, when deformations of the wreck's weakened timber structure became observable, which could not be compensated by the corset alone.
 Massive steel struts were set up to support the wreck also from the exterior side.

 Several historically more or less accurate reconstructions of the Bremen Cog were built.
-The Kiel reconstruction is considered the most accurate one and sailing experiments have contributed much to the knowledge of the sailing qualities.
+The Kiel reconstruction is considered the most accurate one and sailing experiments have contributed much to our knowledge of the sailing qualities.
 Additional insights on the hydrostatic stability of the Bremen Cog were gained by computer-modelled test-runs.

 Sailing cruises on cog reconstructions are offered for paying guests by various associations, like the Förderverein Historische Hansekogge Kiel e.V., through which the upkeep and maintenance costs are financed.